SmokkoZ/accounting/docs/prd/epic-9-telegram-bot-funding-and-statements.md

    - Streamlit button: "Send Daily Statements to All Chats" iterates every active registration and sends the same balance/pending message to its chat.
    - Uses rate‑limited async sending with retry/backoff on HTTP 429 (Telegram).

+5) Telegram bot interaction polish:
+   - Balance/pending message replies in Telegram treat “okay”, “correct”, or “ok” as confirmations and persist a new balance check for the `(associate_id, bookmaker_id)` with the same FX/path logging as the Streamlit button path.
+   - Copy-worthy strings (chat IDs, reference snippets, etc.) are returned with inline tap-to-copy affordances, degrading to annotated plain text for clients that lack button support.
+   - Deposit and withdrawal confirmation flows now accept plain `confirm` within the existing timeout and log the same audit trail without issuing random numeric codes.
+   - `/help` returns a dedicated command menu covering balance checks, banking verbs, chat tools, and other supported actions so associates can discover functionality from within Telegram.

 ### Data & Services

 - New: extend funding workflows to be bookmaker‑aware when source is Telegram chat.